Notes

 Overview

 Within the DT_NOTE table, EQuIS can store notes for a data record.
-Administrators can access DT_NOTE from Open > Data Tables.
+Administrators can access the DT_NOTE table from Open > Data Tables.
 This page describes the structure and behavior of EQuIS notes.
 For information on adding or editing notes, see the Notes Form page.

 Other than reference table RT_NOTE_TYPE, DT_NOTE has no relationships with other tables.
 Instead, the table stores the EQuIS Unique Identifier (EUID) of the parent record in the DB_RECORD_ID field.
-If the EUID field for the parent record is blank, clicking the Notes Notes-16 cell for that row will populate it.
+If the EUID field for the parent record is blank, clicking the Notes PRO_Notes-Toggle-16 cell for that row will populate it.
 For the few system tables without EUID columns, the following message will appear when attempting to add a note within the table:

 Key not found: 'euid'